 Vehicle transfer points shall provide shelter, security, and safety of passengers.
-The Polk County Coordinated System does not currently use vehicle transfer points for paratransit trips.
+The Coordinated System in Polk County does not currently use vehicle transfer points for paratransit trips.
 In the event that transfer points are needed, the transfer will take place at a location that provides shelter, security, and safety of passengers.